 Sonata, a brand name for Zaleplon, is one of three popular sleep drugs used to treat mild to moderate Insomnia.
 Sleeping pills, commonly referred to as Z-drugs, have replaced Benzodiazepines as the most popular “go-to” sleep aids.
-However, despite them replacing Benzos, they still carry their own side effects and should always be taken as prescribed.
+However, they still carry their own side effects and should always be taken as prescribed.

 Help is out there

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.

 Like Lunesta and Ambien, Sonata should not be taken during waking hours.
 If it is, it can cause severe reactions that could lead to bodily harm and death.
 What makes Sonata different is that the user only needs to dedicate four hours to sleep; whereas Lunesta and Ambien require a minimum of eight hours.
 With any of these pills, it is important take them immediately before bed.
 Staying awake after taking a sleeping pill can cause dangerous side effects to surface, including hallucinations and lapses in memory.
 However, as with any medication, common side effects can be expected with regular use of Sonata.
 These include:

 - Muscle pain

 If any other side effects surface, or those listed are especially severe, then the user should seek help from the prescribing doctor immediately.
 Taking Sonata within an hour of a heavy meal can also postpone the effects and cause lapses in memory.